 Design: not a matter of taste, but of strategyThe design of a product is not a matter of taste, but a strategic direction, that we already nail down with our Design Strategy.
 Based on core meanings, user observations and our styling tool we serve your team a styling direction that communicates both your company values and ambitions as well as the meaning a user will give to the product.

 Core Meaning, a powerful design strategy toolWe use a powerful tool of 15 culture independent core meanings during the design strategy.
-These meanings appear to be universal among people’s values.
+These meanings are scientifically proved to be universal among people’s values.
 While the relative importance of these meaningful experiences might vary and their interpretation could differ slightly, all cultures seem to recognize their significance.
 This means that there is a certain consistency among human needs that transcends the distinctions of culture and language.